Zoha-Shabbir/Dev-Personality-Quiz/README.md

 - **Vanilla JavaScript** for quiz logic

 ---
+## 🎮 How to Play

+    Answer the questions honestly (or not 😉).

+    Click "Submit" to see your developer personality.

+    Share it with your dev friends for fun!
+---
 ## 🚀 How to Run Locally
 1. Download or clone the repository:
    ```bash